ivanhawkes/nixos-config/README.md

 If you don't already have a folder and configuration files for this machine you will need to make some and copy the existing configuration.
 It's highly reccomended you make backups of the configuration files prior to rebuilding.

 ```
+# Force it to create new definitions if desired.
+sudo nixos-generate-config --force

+# Make a new configuration set for this machine.
 cp /etc/nixos/configuration.nix machines/$MACHINE/configuration.nix
 cp /etc/nixos/hardware-configuration.nix machines/$MACHINE/hardware-configuration.nix
 ```